-North Koreans are convinced that the entire world envies their Supreme Leaders insistence on retaining a socialist economic system.
-North Korea takes great pride in having stayed true to its socialist principles, with only temporary and rather marginal attempts at reform, while China and other former socialist nations been lured 'temptations' capitalism.
+That North Korea has such a low standard of living despite its exceptionally large reserves of mineral deposits is primarily due to the political leadership's insistence on retaining a socialist economic system.
+North Korea takes great pride in having stayed true to its socialist principles, with only temporary and rather marginal attempts at reform, while China and other former socialist nations have been lured by the 'temptations' of capitalism.